HCL-CDP-TA/hclcdp-web-sdk/README.md

 #### `HclCdp.identify(userId, properties?, otherIds?)`

-Associate events with specific users and update user profiles.
+Associate events with specific users and update user profiles. **Does not create a new user session** - keeps existing session IDs.

 ```javascript
 HclCdp.identify("user-456", {